intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/keras-api-python.md

 ---
 ## **Keras Code Support**
-If you have an existing piece of Keras code for a model definition, without installing Keras, you can directly migrate the code to construct a BigDL model by just replacing Keras import lines with:
+If you have an existing piece of Keras code for a model definition, without installing Keras, you can directly migrate the code to construct an Analytics Zoo model by just replacing Keras import lines with:

 ```python
 from zoo.pipeline.api.keras.models import *